Important : Please Read

 * In order to create an Invoice in Xero, the sync will first add the Products.
 This is so it can link any existing or new Products to the Invoices in Xero.
 If there is a problem with any Product row, this will not send any invoices, until the error has been corrected.
 An error message will be displayed which outlines the problem Product(s).

-* When sending multiple invoices, if 2 invoices send successfully and one fails, the 2 which are sent successfully will be marked sent to sage.
+* When sending multiple invoices, each invoice will be sent separately to ensure any errors only affect the relevant invoice.
+For example, if you send three invoices and two send successfully and one fails, the two which are sent successfully will be marked sent to Xero.

 * A separate log table "xero_log" is updated on any successful attempt to send the invoice and any errors are logged in here too.